aivantg/airtable-schema-generator/README.md

 Create a file called `.airtable-schema-generator.env` (identical to `.env.example`) in the root of your project and fill in the values with your airtable account email and password, as well as your Airtable Base ID.
 You can find your Base ID in the API URL: airtable.com/`{baseId}`/api/docs.

+3. Add new env file to gitignore

+Add the line `.airtable-schema-generator.env` to your `.gitignore` file

-3. Configure the input and output folder
+4. Configure the input and output folder

 In your `package.json` add the following:
 ```